dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 - Component (signature) scheme: Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
-This has a similar purpose as in [I-D.ietf-pquip-pqt-hybrid-terminology].
+This has a similar purpose as in [RFC9794].
 'Ingredient (signature) scheme' may be used as a synonym.

 - Next-generation algorithms: Following [I-D.ietf-tls-hybrid-design], we
   define next-generation algorithms to be "algorithms which are not yet